rhcad/vgios-demo/README.md

 - To run on device, you may need to change the Bundle Identifier of the demo application, such as "com.yourcompany.TestView", and choose your own development certificate (Code Signing).

+To use SVGKit, uncomment 4 lines about 'TestView-SVG' target in the Podfile.

 ### Compile without CocoaPods

 Alternatively, you can build as one of the following methods: